Heritage restaurants in Singapore: Ananda Bhavan serves up quality food from the heart

 In an age when eateries open and close in Singapore at a rapid clip, a handful of heritage restaurants have kept the lights on for decades — some of them older than independent Singapore.

-We speak to the second- and third-generation guardians of three heritage restaurants here, and ask them what’s kept them successful over the years, how things have changed, and about their hopes and plans.
+In the lead-up to National Day, we speak to the people behind three heritage restaurants here, and ask them what’s kept them successful over the years, how things have changed, and about their hopes and plans.

 It had to move out of the building in 2018 owing to the construction of the North-South Corridor, which will connect Singapore’s northern region to the city.